drgerg/ohd/SetupRaspianForOhd.md

 Acquire the ohd code files (from the folder with the largest version number) from Github using your favorite method.
 As of this update, the folder is named **v2.x.x_code**.

 Paste the contents of your downloaded ohd folder into the new empty ohd folder in your user's folder.

 Edit ohd.conf to configure the system for your particular situation.

 #### 14. Set ohd to run on boot

 We're using the "systemd" method for running things as a service.
-I don't understand exactly how it works, I just know it does.
-That's enough for me at this point.
 It's not that hard.
 Don't be afraid.

 We need to create a file in the /etc/systemd/system/ folder called "ohd.service".